-In accordance with competitive procurements approved in the Initial Plan, the Agency has conducted two competitive procurements scheduled for events in the Fall of 2019: the Second Subsequent Forward Procurement for utility-scale wind projects (described in Section 5.8.2 of the Initial Plan), and the Community Renewable Generation Program Forward Procurement (described in Section 5.8.4 of the Initial Plan).
-RECNeither of these procurement events resulted in the procurement of RECs.
-The Agency, as described in Section 5.9.2, plans to conduct a utility-scale wind forward procurement in the Fall of 2020 or the Spring of 2021; volumes and delivery assumptions for these two procurements this procurement are summarized shown in Table 3-8 below.
+In accordance with competitive procurements approved in the Initial Plan, the Agency conducted two competitive procurements events in the Fall of 2019: the Second Subsequent Forward Procurement for utility-scale wind projects (described in Section 5.8.2 of the Initial Plan), and the Community Renewable Generation Program Forward Procurement (described in Section 5.8.4 of the Initial Plan).
+Neither of these procurement events resulted in the procurement of RECs.
+The Agency, as described in Section 5.9.2, plans to conduct a utility-scale wind forward procurement in the Fall of 2020 or the Spring of 2021; volumes and delivery assumptions for this procurement are shown in Table 3-8 below.